billynewport/datasurface/docs/yellow_dp/HOWTO_Setup_YellowDataPlatform_Environment.md

 - **Ring 0**: Generate bootstrap artifacts (runs in Docker container)
 - **Ring 1**: Deploy to Kubernetes with full infrastructure (requires secrets and K8s cluster)

 ## Prerequisites

+This setup requires **Docker** to be installed and running on your system.
+The environment variable detection and configuration parsing uses the `datasurface/datasurface:latest` Docker image to ensure consistent Python dependencies and module availability.

+**Docker Commands Used:**
+- The setup automatically detects database configuration from your `eco.py` file using Docker containers
+- All Python-based configuration parsing runs inside `datasurface/datasurface:latest` containers
+- Ensure Docker is running before starting the setup process
+- **Note**: The Docker commands assume you're running from a directory containing both `eco.py` and the `datasurface` source code

+## Database Configuration Support

+This document supports both **internal** and **external** PostgreSQL database configurations:

+### Internal PostgreSQL (YellowSingleDatabaseAssembly)
+- **Description**: PostgreSQL runs as a pod within Kubernetes
+- **Performance**: Lower performance (runs on Longhorn PVC storage)
+- **Use Case**: Development, testing, proof-of-concept
+- **Configuration**: Uses hardcoded `datasurface123` password
+- **Detection**: Automatically detected when `eco.py` uses `YellowSingleDatabaseAssembly`

+### External PostgreSQL (YellowExternalSingleDatabaseAssembly)
+- **Description**: PostgreSQL runs outside Kubernetes (dedicated server, cloud managed database)
+- **Performance**: High performance (M.2 NVMe, cloud-optimized instances)
+- **Use Case**: Production, performance testing, enterprise deployments
+- **Configuration**: Database host/port extracted from `eco.py`, credentials from Kubernetes secrets
+- **Detection**: Automatically detected when `eco.py` uses `YellowExternalSingleDatabaseAssembly`
+- **Credentials**: Username/password stored in Kubernetes secret referenced by `postgresCredential`

+The document automatically detects which configuration is being used and adjusts all commands accordingly.

+## Prerequisites